HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 ::: danger IllegalStateException

-YukiHookModulePrefs not allowed in Custom Hook API
+YukiHookPrefsBridge not allowed in Custom Hook API

 :::

 **Abnormal**

-`YukiHookModulePrefs` is used in Hook's own app (not Xposed Module).
+`YukiHookPrefsBridge` is used in Hook's own app (not Xposed Module).

 > The following example